Maximilian-Noethe/m413_ap23a_FNAP/README.md

 3. Click at the right side on the bottom to maximize the screen and enjoy a better experience.
 4. Enjoy the game!

+*The simplest way to make our game accessible to customers was through a link, rather than via .exe files.
+We conducted tests regarding this approach and determined that it was the most efficient solution for all parties involved.*

 ## Demo
 https://play.unity.com/mg/other/fnap_demo